 Fundamentally, forward and futures contracts have the same function in that both types of contracts allow investors to buy or sell a specific type of asset at a specific time at a given price.
-However, it is in the specific details that these contracts differ, including the following:
+However, it is in the specific

-Futures Forwards Exchange traded Private agreements Standardised Non-standardised Clearing houses guarantee the transactions, which drastically lowers the probability of default Contracts are marked-to-market daily, which means daily changes are settled day-by-day until the end of the contract Settlement of the contract occurs at the end of the contract Settlement can occur over a range of dates Only one settlement date
+Futures Forwards Exchange traded Private agreements Standardised Non-standardised Clearing houses guarantee the transactions, which drastically lowers the probability of default Greater chance of default Contracts are marked-to-market daily, which means daily changes are settled day-by-day until the end of the contract Settlement of the contract occurs at the end of the contract Settlement can occur over a range of dates Only one settlement date

-"GDPR"

-Regulation (EU) 2016/679 of the European Parliament of the Council.
+"GDPR" Regulation (EU) 2016/679 of the European Parliament and of the Council.